1995 NBA Finals: Houston Rockets

 The Rockets entered the 1994–95 season as defending champions.
 They had won their first eight games of the season, the first defending champions to have won their first eight games of their season since the 1987-88 Lakers.
 However, they struggled to maintain last season's form due to injuries and off-court-distractions.
 On February 14, the Rockets acquired Clyde Drexler from the Portland Trail Blazers, but the trade of a hometown hero (Drexler was a teammate of Olajuwon at the University of Houston) did not improve matters, and the Rockets settled for the sixth seed with a 47–35 record.

 However, Houston once again lived up to its Clutch City reputation come playoff time.
 En route to the Finals, the Rockets defeated three teams with 55 or more victories.
 They began by ousting the Utah Jazz in five games (the Rockets trailed 2–1 after three games), then repeating last season's comeback effort over the Phoenix Suns (wherein the Rockets trailed 3–1 after four games).
-In Game 7 of that series, Phoenix led Houston 51-42 after the first half before Houston mounted a comeback to get the series win, 115-114.
-After dispatching the Suns, the Rockets outclassed the top-seeded San Antonio Spurs in six games of the conference finals.
-They also became the first team in NBA History to have lost all their home games of the series but won all road games of that certain series thus advancing to the next round.
+In Game 7 of that series, Phoenix led Houston 51–42 after the first half before Houston mounted a comeback to get the series win, 115–114.
+After dispatching the Suns, the Rockets outclassed the top-seeded San Antonio Spurs in six games of the conference finals to become the first six seed to reach the NBA Finals since 1981.